ichthyo67/TweetsClassifier_Tweet2Vec/README.md

 # TweetsClassifier_Tweet2Vec

-run.py:

-binary Classifier for Chinese weibo tweets based on Tweet2Vec
+Binary Classifier for Chinese weibo tweets based on Tweet2Vec

-Training and validation set: Wickedonna database and random weibo Tweets
+The classifier was trained for research project "The Microfoundations of Authoritarian Responsiveness", Universität Wien, Sinologie